National Whistleblower Center

 The National Whistleblower Center (NWC) is a nonprofit, nonpartisan, tax exempt, educational and advocacy organization based in Washington, D.C.
 It was founded in 1988 by the lawyers Kohn, Kohn & Colapinto, LLP.
-As of March 2019, John Kostyack is the executive director.
+As of June 2021, Siri Nelson is the executive director.
 Since its founding, the center has worked on whistleblower cases relating to environmental protection, nuclear safety, government and corporate accountability, and wildlife crime.

 Programs

 NWC operates three main programs: (1) providing whistleblowers with legal assistance, (2) advocating for policies that protect and reward whistleblowers such as the Dodd–Frank Act, the Sarbanes–Oxley Act, and the Whistleblower Protection Enhancement Act, and (3) educating the public about the importance of whistleblowers to preserving democracy and the rule of law.
 The NWC strongly opposes efforts to weaken existing laws and pushes for strengthening laws protecting whistleblowers across sectors.

 Starting in 2013, the U.S. Senate has recognized National Whistleblower Appreciation Day each year on July 30 at the urging of Senator Chuck Grassley, a founding member of the Whistleblower Protection Caucus in Congress.
 National Whistleblower Day Appreciation honors the anniversary of the United States' first whistleblower law, passed on July 30, 1778, during the height of the Revolutionary War.
 The National Whistleblower Center has hosted an annual celebration on the day to honor and celebrate the contributions of whistleblowers.
 Past speakers have included prominent members of Congress, agency heads, whistleblowers, and whistleblower advocates.